Dominique Julia

-Dominique Julia (born 1940) is a 20th-21st-century French historian.
+Dominique Julia (born 1940) is a 20th and 21st-century French historian.
 He is mainly interested in the periods of the Ancien Régime and the French Revolution, as well as the history of religions and the history of education.

+Biography

+Dominique Julia is an alumnus of the École normale supérieure (class of 1960 Lettres) and is agrégé d'histoire.

+He was director of research at the CNRS and taught at the European University Institute in Florence (1990-1994).
+He directed the Centre d'anthropologie religieuse européenne (EHESS) from 1994 to 2005, in tandem with Philippe Boutry.